Sage Plus for Experts gives travel experts a central place to share their content – TechCrunch

 Founder and CEO Samir Arora (who previously led Mode Media/Glam Media) suggested that a Sage profile can serve as the center of a creator or publisher’s online presence.
 And eventually, it could become the foundation for them to build their own personal direct-to-consumer brand.

-In the announcement, Arora said the product was designed to answer “a simple question”: “Why does the internet not offer a simple way to show recommendations by real experts or the authentic experiences and products by the brands we trust and love?”
+In the announcement, Arora said the product was designed to answer a simple question: “Why does the internet not offer a simple way to show recommendations by real experts or the authentic experiences and products by the brands we trust and love?”

-Back in 2017, when he first told me about his vision for Sage in 2017, Arora said his goal was to create a reliable source for location data.
+Back in 2017, when he first told me about his vision for Sage, Arora said his goal was to create a reliable source for location data.
 In an interview earlier this month, he said the plan to focus on verified sources eventually led him to this new product.

 “We started to say that the only way to have verified information is to go backwards, to verify the sources of information — the journalists,” he said.